kiwialec/nodejs-zip-selective-extract/readme.md

 }
 ```

+## Any other filesystem

+The library is structured to use the provided FileHandler class to make it simple to integrate any arbitrary filesystem.

+Copy the ./lib/s3.js or ./lib/local.js format and ensure your class has the following methods:
+- getByteRange({ path, start, end }) - output should be a buffer
+- getFileSize({ path }) - output should be an integter (bytes)

+Feel free to create a PR with any new FileHandler classes.

 # How it works

 This may not work out of the box for you.
 If you want to change it, here's an overview: